ConfederacyOfGaia/Gaia/dms-guide.md

 *Crazy Bertram's Emporium* is a flashy store not far from the communal dining area.
 They have a large wooden statue out front of a grotesque orc with oversized tusks (though very few people in town actually know that it's an orc; they think it's some sort of monstrous human), holding an oversized flagon of ale in one hand and something else in the other that has been broken off (no one remembers what it was).
 The sign over the door has the name of the store written in faded but flashy and colorful block letters.

+> Silver-eye will recognize the statue as an orc; he met some as a child, before the Great Dragons came, but hasn't seen any since.

 Inside, Crazy Bertram's Emporium has all the usual things that you would expect, including Crazy Bertram himself.
 Crazy Bertram is a very old elf with thinning white hair and a terribly lazy eye.
-He cackles a lot and gives the impression that he isn't quite all there, but in reality he is a shrewd businessman.
+He cackles a lot and gives the impression that he isn't quite all there, but in reality he is a shrewd businessman that uses his apparent deficiency to his advantage.

 Bertram's prices on equipment are normal (per PHB).
 As expected, he does not sell armor or weapons, though if the party asks, he gets a sly look on his face and says something to the effect of, "Well, now, that's an interesting question, isn't it?
 Surely you know that the Great Golden Ass has forbidden the posession of armaments of war?"
-Regardless of what they say, "You don't look like agents of The Great Golden Dildo -- not scaly enough HA HA HA -- so here's what I'll do.
+Regardless of what they say, "You don't look like agents of The Great Golden Dope -- not scaly enough HA HA HA -- so here's what I'll do.
 If you can get me some GOLD or SILVER, I might be able to find some interesting items for you, eh?"

+If the party asks Bertram about the gemstones they've found, he will squint at them and mutter about how they're "very interesting", but won't have anything good to tell them.

 ### Ale